Kotti/Kotti/README.rst

 CMS Features (at this point mostly goals)
 =========================================

-- Access control lists for fine-grained security (like Plone_)
+- Access control lists for fine-grained security

-- Separation of public skin and editor interface (unlike Plone_)
+- Separation of public skin and editor interface

-- Support for instance-level views; documents may have different views based on context (like Plone_)
+- Support for instance-level views; documents may have different views based on context

-- Easily extend with your own look & feel without writing a single line of Python (unlike Plone_)
+- Easily extend with your own look & feel; no Python required

 - Easily extend with new content types and views

 Implementation notes
 ====================

-Take a look at `this blog post`_ for implementation details.
+Take a look at `this blog post`_ for more implementation details.

 Thanks
 ======